EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 # Data Access Deployment Guide

-The **Data Access** Building Block provides feature-rich and reliable interfaces to geospatial data assets stored in the platform, addressing both human and machine users.
+The **Data Access** Building Block provides standard OGC/STAC interfaces to geospatial data assets stored in the platform.
 This guide provides step-by-step instructions to deploy the Data Access BB in your Kubernetes cluster.

 ---